The Gatewood Cape is the super ultralight backpacker’s dream – shave ounces by combining your rain gear and tarp into one.

-Since its introduction in 2006, the Gatewood Cape has been carried over 100's of thousands of trail miles.
-It's been used to provide shelter from everything including high mountain snow-choked ridges to lush forest trails.
-It's the ONLY Tarp / Rain Gear that provides complete 360-degree protection.
+The Gatewood Cape is the ONLY poncho-style Tarp to provide complete 360° protection.
+Since its introduction in 2006, it has been carried over hundreds of thousands of trail miles.
+It’s provided shelter in everything from high mountain snow-choked ridges to lush forest trails.

 The Gatewood Cape's unique 360-Degree Protection provides full coverage either when worn as a cape or used as a shelter.
 Unlike ponchos, capes don't have long slits along the sides.
 While the poncho may allow for more ventilation, it does little to keep out windblown rain.
 Dual zipper pulls on the front of the Gatewood Cape allow you to regulate ventilation while still providing full protection.
 Plus, the open skirted design allows fresh air to enter the bottom.